 The unlock bypass feature allows the system to program words to the device faster than using the standard program command sequence.
 The unlock bypass command sequence is initiated by first writing two unlock cycles.
 This is followed by a third write cycle containing the unlock bypass command, 20h.
 The device then enters the unlock bypass mode.
 A two-cycle unlock bypass mode command sequence is all that is required to program in this mode.
 The first cycle in this sequence contains the unlock bypass program command, A0h; the second cycle contains the program address and data.
 Additional data is programmed in the same manner.
 This mode dispenses with the initial two unlock cycles required in the standard program command sequence, resulting in faster total programming time.
-Table 30 on page 54 and Table 31 on page 55 show the requirements for the command sequence.
+Table 25 and Table 26 show the requirements for the command sequence.